 Deborah Nemeth (she/her/Ms.)

-I’m looking for mysteries and romance with characters driven by strong goals, whether to fight injustice, rescue prisoners, catch murderers, pull heists, or rebel against galactic overlords.
-I have a partiality for characters and tropes that subvert expectations, including gender-flipped retellings, and for characters who display a wicked sense of humor.
+I’m looking for mysteries and romance with characters driven by strong goals, whether that’s to catch a murderer, pull off a tricky heist, right a wrong, or rebel against evil galactic overlords.
+I have a partiality for characters and tropes that subvert expectations, including gender-flipped retellings, and for characters who have a wicked sense of humor.
 I’m especially interested in acquiring #ownvoices mystery and romance.

 In particular I’d like to see the following:

-- I’m seeking cozies, procedurals and PIs featuring uber-clever sleuths and compelling crime-fighting duos, including those whose investigative skills are enhanced by paranormal abilities.
-I would love to acquire a historical mystery series that features romantic elements in an unusual setting.
+- Cozies, procedurals and PIs featuring clever sleuths or engaging crime-fighting duos—including those whose investigative skills are enhanced (or complicated) by paranormal abilities.

-- Feel-good romances with external conflict that complicates the protagonists’ lives, and relationships that drive character change.
-Some of my favorite tropes include arranged marriage, secret agenda, forced proximity, fake engagement, forbidden love, and enemies to lovers.
-I’m also a sucker for redemption themes and I enjoy a great grovel.
+- Feel-good romances about relationships that complicate the protagonists’ lives and force them to change or make tough choices.
+Some of my favorite tropes include secret agenda, arranged marriage, forbidden love, forced proximity, fake engagement, and enemies to lovers.
+I’m also a sucker for redemption themes and I enjoy an epic grovel.

-- Stories that make me laugh, such as witty Regencies and capers and romantic comedy with snappy banter.
+- Stories that make me smile, such as witty Regencies and lighthearted capers and romantic comedy with snappy banter.

 Mackenzie Walton (she/her/Ms.)